More Cartography for The Ruins of Old Soguer

 Adam

-Posted in Uncategorized and tagged , by with no comments yet.
+Posted in Uncategorized and tagged map, The Ruins of Soguer by Adam A. Thompson with no comments yet.

 One Page Dungeon Contest 2012

-Campaignwiki is holding a compdragonetition (one they seem to have held for a few years now) to generate a one-page dungeon.
+Campaignwiki is holding a competition (one they seem to have held for a few years now) to generate a one-page dungeon.
 I am about to submit one to the contest (post to come later this month), and thought I’d make sure you were aware of the opportunity to enter you work into this friendly competition.
 Here are some examples to inspire you as you put your together:

-• Catacombs beneath a manor where a thieves’ guild has taken up residence.
+- Catacombs beneath a manor where a thieves’ guild has taken up residence.

-• A Dragon’s den protected by various minions and assorted pitfalls.
+- A Dragon’s den protected by various minions and assorted pitfalls.

-• A cave complex originally inhabited by an ancient civilization.
+- A cave complex originally inhabited by an ancient civilization.

 More examples are available on the campaignwiki site.
 Hurry though; entries are due by April 30th!

-Posted in announcement by with no comments yet.
+Posted in announcement by Adam A. Thompson with no comments yet.

 Dungeons and Dragons Coloring Book

-G01-300x190reg Irons and Gary Gygax collaborated on a dungeoneering coloring book back in 1979.
+Greg Irons and Gary Gygax collaborated on a dungeoneering coloring book back in 1979.
 The book is 30-some pages of room descriptions and lively black and white drawings that are guaranteed to inspire youngsters to color outside the lines.

 The nice folks at Monster Brains have posted each page as an image to Flickr, found here in a complete set.
 These pages have been meticulously scanned and should print well for your and your kids’ inking enjoyment.
 Download them now before they disappear because of some copyright lawyer’s quest for promotion!